kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 ## Set Up Kafka and Zookeeper
 Apache Zookeper acts as the metadata database for kafka, managing brokers, topics, and comsumers.
-Both Kafka and Zookeeper are defined in single docker Docker Compose file [link_compose](https://github.com/kada2004/Modern_OLTP_OLAP_Data_Project/blob/master/docker/docker-compose-kafka.yml) Kafka depend on Zookeper to start and both are Network including Spark and PostgreSQL.
+Both Kafka and Zookeeper are defined in single docker Docker Compose file [link_compose](https://github.com/kada2004/Modern_OLTP_OLAP_Data_Project/blob/master/docker/docker-compose-kafka.yml) Kafka depend on Zookeper to start and both are the same network including Spark and PostgreSQL.

     depends_on:
       - zookeeper